Personal RF safety monitor: Introduction

 Electromagnetic field monitors, as used in the cellular phone industry, are referred as "personal RF safety monitors", personal protection monitors (PPM) or RF exposimeters.
 They form part of the personal protective equipment worn by a person working in areas exposed to radio spectrum radiation.
 A personal RF safety monitor is typically worn either on the torso region of the body or handheld and is required by the occupational safety and health acts of many telecommunication companies.

 Most of the scientifically proven RF safety monitors are designed to measure the RF exposure as a percentage of the two most common international RF safety guidelines: International Commission on Non-Ionizing Radiation Protection (ICNIRP) guidelines and the U.S. Federal Communications Commission (FCC).
 The ICNIRP guidelines are also endorsed by the WHO.
 RF personal safety monitors were originally designed for RF Engineers working in environments where they could be exposed to high levels of RF energy or be working close to a RF source, for example working at the top of a telecommunication tower, or working on the rooftop of a building where transmitting antennas are present.
 Most international RF safety programs include the training and use of RF personal safety monitors and the IEEE C95.7 specifies what is a RF Personal Monitor.

 In some cases the RF safety monitor comes in a version or mode for the general public.
 These meters can then be used to determine areas where the public might be exposed to high levels of RF energy or used to indicate the RF level in areas where the general public has access.

 Specification

-The specifications of a RF monitor determines the work environment where could be applicable.
+The specifications of a RF monitor determine the work environment where could be applicable.
 Wideband RF monitors can be used at a broader variety of base station sites than for example a narrowband, cellular RF monitor which is designed only to be used in the mobile telephone- and data networks.
 IEEE Std C95.3 states that "In the region between 1-100 GHz, resistive thermoelectric dipoles are used as sensors with a background of lossy material to reduce the effect of scattering from the body.
 Electrically short dipoles with diode detectors as sensors may cover a portion of this range".
 The results of monitors which do not incorporate "lossy material" to reduce the effects of scattering, are questionable on the body.

 The type of response is a basic feature of any RF personal monitor and can be expressed in two basic parameters: